bitamg/Capstone/README.md

 I got the coordinates using the csv file provided by IBM team.
 In the next step, I used Foursquare API to get the list of top 100 venues within 500 meters radius.
 Then, I analyze each neighborhood by grouping the rows by neighborhood and taking the mean on the frequency of occurrence of each venue category, to prepare clustering to be done later.

-Then I performed the clustering method by using k-means clustering.I have clustered the neighborhoods in Toronto into 3 clusters based on their frequency of occurrence for “”.
+Then I performed the clustering method by using k-means clustering.I have clustered the neighborhoods in Toronto into 3 clusters based on their frequency of occurrence for “Middle Eastern Restuarnts”.

-Results
+## Results

 ### Clusters